Nexmo/nexmo-developer/_documentation/client-sdk/setup/set-up-push-notifications/android.md

 language: android
 ---

-# How to Set Up Nexmo Push Notifications on Android
+# Overview

-On incoming events, such as when a user receives a new message, or an incoming call, the user often expects to receive a push notification, if the app is not active.
+On incoming events such as a new message, or an incoming call, the user often expects to receive a push notification, if the app is not active.

-This tutorial explains how to configure your Android app to receive push notifications from Nexmo Client SDK.
+This guide explains how to configure your Android app to receive push notifications from the Nexmo Client SDK.

 ## Set up Firebase project for your app